mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 Back to [top] (#top).

 <a name="conversion"><h3>5.
-Converting SnowPlow event log data into dimensional OLAP structure: step by step guide</h3></a>
+Converting Snowplow event log data into dimensional OLAP structure: step by step guide</h3></a>

-Converting SnowPlow event log data into a dimensional OLAP struture is a four step process
+Converting Snowplow event log data into a dimensional OLAP struture is a four step process

 1. [Define the structure of our OLAP data table](#structure-2), including both metric and dimension columns
 2. [Work out what level of granularity to use](#granularity) i.e. what each line of data reprents.
 (One event or a higher level of aggregation?)